-Indiana's state song was written by Paul Dresser and chosen by the General Assembly in 1913.
+General Assembly in 1913.
 Here is the chorus:

 Oh, the moonlight's fair tonight along the Wabash, From the fields there comes the breath of new mown hay.
-Through the sycamores the candle lights are gleaming, On the banks of the Wabash, far away.

-State River

-In 1996, the General Assembly named the

-Wabash River the official state river.
-It freely flows for 411 miles, making it the longest stretch of freeflowing river east of the Mississippi River.
+Through the sycamores the candle lights are gleaming.
+On the banks of the Wabash, far away.
+State River In 1996, the General Assembly named the Wabash River the official state river.
+It freely flows for 411 miles, making it the longest stretch of free-flowing river east of the Mississippi River.
+State Flower In 1957, the General Assembly chose the peony as Indiana's state flower.
+The flower blooms in late May and early June in shades of white, red and pink.
+State Motto In 1937, the General Assembly declared "The Crossroads of America" as the new state motto.

-State Flower

-In 1957, the General Assembly chose the

-State Motto

-In 1937, the General Assembly declared "The Crossroads of America" as the new their song on the first sunny days of late state motto.
 This illustrated the importance of waterways, railroads, highways and other transportation structures in Indiana.